Momentum (AQA 3.4.1.6) — Handout + Slides + Notes

 3. What assumption are you making when you apply momentum conservation to two trolleys on a track?

-4. On an FF-tt graph, what does the area represent?
+4. On an - graph, what does the area represent?

 Short problems